-NTP Status

-Status The stratum field has several possible values:

-Stratum 1: The server is fully synchronized and accurate.
+NTP Status Status The stratum fie The stratum field has several possible values: Stratum 1: The server is fully synchronized and accurate.
 Stratum 2: The server is synchronized to a Stratum 1 server.
 Stratum x: The server is synchronized to a Stratum x-1 server.
 Stratum 16: The server is unsynchronized.
-NTP clients will not use a configured as a Stratum 2 server then it will show the IP address of the upstream Stratum 1 server.

-Stratum 16 server.

-Source This field will show the source of time which is usually GPS.
-If RTM3205 is the GPS Subsystem clock.

-Offset This field shows the offset in seconds between the NTP system clock and the

-GPS Subsystem clock.
-Positive implies that the NTP system clock is ahead of

-Leap Indicator

-Bits

-This field shows whether a leap second is pending.
-Leap second events occur approximately every 2-3 years as announced by the International Earth Rotation and Reference Systems Service (IERS).
-Possible indicator values are:

-00: Normal, locked operation.
+NTP clients will not use a Stratum 16 server.
+Source show the source of time which is usually GPS.
+If Tycho II is a Stratum 2 server then it will show the IP address of the um 1 server.
+Offset vs the offset in seconds between the NTP system clock and the n clock.
+Positive implies that the NTP system clock is ahead of stem clock.
+Leap Indicator vs whether a leap second is pending.
+Leap second events occur Bits approximately every 2-3 years as announced by the International Earth Ro and Reference Systems Service (IERS).
+Possible indicator values are: 00: Normal, locked operation.
 01: Leap second insertion event will occur after 23:59:59 UTC.
 11: Fault.
 Unsynchronized state.